-Spacetime diagrams corresponding to the metric (\ref{eq018}) are presented in Fig.~\ref{fig3} showing future directed radial null geodesics.
+Spacetime diagram corresponding to the metric (\ref{eq018}) is presented in Fig.~\ref{fig3}, showing future directed radial null geodesics.
 The origin in the plots in both panels corresponds to the critical value $\tau_{\rm c}$ at which $c_\pi$ vanishes.
 Numerically, with the chosen $T_0=1$ GeV we have $\tau_{\rm c}/\tau_0=5.47$.
 The geodesic lines are constructed using

 which follows from (\ref{eq017}) with (\ref{eq108}).
 As mentioned in Sec.\ \ref{radial}, increasing (decreasing) $y$ does not necessarily imply increasing (decreasing) of the radial coordinate $r$.
 With the help of the coordinate transformation (\ref{eq147}) the shift $dy$ along a geodesic may be expressed in terms of $dr$